Nashville Predators Logo

 Nashville, Tennessee

-The Nashville Predators is an American team of professional ice hockey players based in Nashville, Tennessee.
-She is a member of the National Hockey League and plays for the Central Division, representing the Western Conference.
-The club was founded in 1998 thanks to the expansion of the franchise provided to businessman Craig Leipold.
-In 2008, ownership of it passed to a local group of managers.
-Predators Holdings LLC now owns it.
+The Nashville Predators is an American professional hockey team based in Nashville, Tennessee.
+It is a member of the National Hockey League and competes in the Central Division, representing the Western Conference.
+The club was founded in 1998 thanks to franchise expansion granted to businessman Craig Leipold.
+In 2008, ownership passed to a local group of managers.
+Predators Holdings LLC currently owns it.
 The team is led by David Poile and coached by John Hynes.

 Meaning and History